webstudio-is/webstudio-community/docs/FAQ.md

 Design Tokens solve this problem by creating a single source of truth for both designers and developers.
 Variables that dictate font size, border widths, color, spacing, etc. are stored as tokens, and are accessible to team members via their tools of choice (such as through JSON files and sync providers like Github).

-A designer can change a design token on Figma, and a developer will see that change on Visual Studio Code.
+A builder can change a design token on Figma, and a developer will see that change on Visual Studio Code.

 A common use case for design tokens is semantic colors, where colors are named after their use (e.g., the button color is $button.primary, and the hex-code for $button.primary is defined in the token).